 This depends a lot on how well your lawyer deals with the negotiations and process but also of course depends on how other involved parties behave such as the freeholder, their solicitor and the valuers.
 The process can vary between 6 weeks for a very quick agreement by consent to over 6 months if there are delays.

-For experienced and affordable lease extension legal help please do contact us – we have successfully advised on a large number of lease extensions.
+If you need experienced and affordable specialist lease extension lawyers please do contact us – we have successfully advised on a large number of lease extensions.